red dragon cooking classes

 Our guides leads you around the Food stalls (meat, vegetables, fruit, seafood…) and teaches how to select the best ingerdients for a meals.
 You’ll have opportunity to bargain with local seller here.

-We pick up supplies before heading back to Red Dragon for the proofread my essay Cooking Class. we prepare everything together cutting, cooking tasting and even Dressing the plates.
+We pick up supplies before heading back to Red Dragon for the Cooking Class. we prepare everything together cutting, cooking tasting and even Dressing the plates.

 After each dish is complete, We sit down to enjoy what we’ve made.